 Zoom allows you to recover a recording within 30 days of deletion.
 If you delete the recording from the trash, or if the recording is in the trash for 30 days, it will be permanently deleted and cannot be recovered.

 - Where can I find the system status of Canvas?

 You can find the system status for Canvas at http://status.instructure.com.

 - How do I get an outside tool into Canvas?

 There is an LTI approval process for all tool requests for addition to Canvas.
 The approval process for each tool will include reviews for Functionality, Accessibility, Security, FERPA, Legal, Cost, as well as other factors.
 This can take several months.
 You can begin a request using the LTI Approval Form.
 Find more information at the Canvas LTI Approval Process page.

 - How do I publish my course?

-    In order for students to access your course in Canvas it must be published.
-Publish your course by clicking on the Publish button at the top right of the Home page.
+In order for students to access your course in Canvas, it must be published.
+Publish your course by clicking on the Publish button at the top right of the Home page or on the course card on the dashboard.
 You may publish and unpublish the course until students submit anything to the course.